cocotb/cocotb-web/_posts/2025-07-16-cocotb-2-beta.md

 cocotb 2.0 is getting closer!
 We’re excited to announce the first beta release of cocotb 2.0 (2.0.0b1) is now [available on PyPI](https://pypi.org/project/cocotb/2.0.0b1/).
-Install it with `pip install cocotb == 2.0.0b1` to start testing today and let us know how it goes!
+Install it with `pip install cocotb==2.0.0b1` to start testing today and let us know how it goes!

 <!--more-->